gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 Based on the empathy map above, we identified five “jobs” that Gatsby users want done regarding plugins and packages:
 * Make it easy to search for and find the best, most recent, and relevant plugin for their site.
     * Scrollable, searchable list of plugins with a search bar at the top, tags attached to each plugin, and accurate information on version compatibility, popularity, maintenance, stability.
-    * Each profile card should have a short description and the profile page should have the Github READme file.
+    * Each profile card should have a short description and the profile page should have the Github README file.
 * Make it easy to imitate plugins as they build their own.
     * The profile cards and pages should easily link to the Github repo.
 * Recommend plugins based on their needs.